 - Since the calves are used so extensively, including during walking, running, jumping, and moving your body during functional movements, it is important to train them with calf-dominated exercises.

 - Training your calves is particularly important to build calves strength, endurance, and explosiveness.
 It’s great for improving ankle stability and overall balance.

 - Doing calves raises, for stronger calf muscles, will allow you to increase your vertical jump, like in burpees, and reduce the impact on your knee joints.

-- Bodyweight calf raises help to strengthening muscles around the ankle that is extremely important to prevent injury.
+- Bodyweight calf raises help to strengthen muscles around the ankle that are extremely important to prevent injury.

 - Strong calves are also important for performing plyometric and power exercises properly.

 - If you are passionate about running but are afraid of injury, then you should consider doing calf raises regularly.
 It can reduce the likelihood of injury and increase your speed.

-- It’s allows unilateral training (training one limb at a time), increase core stability for athletes, and improve any muscular imbalances.
+- It’s allows unilateral training (training one limb at a time), increases core stability for athletes, and improves any muscular imbalances.